Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “That’s true,” Jason agreed.
 “But I don’t want to wait too long.
 State schools cost over five hundred a semester now, and UCs are at least double that.”

-“You know much it is to go to Santa Clara?
-Fourteen thousand a semester.”
+“And you know much it is to go to Santa Clara?
+Fifteen thousand a semester.”

 “One of the partners in the firm is sending his daughter there,” Christine said.
 “He complains about how much it’s costing him, but it must be nice to spend that much on your kid.”